 - Clozapine may cause confusion, excessive salivation and breathing difficulty

 Withdrawal symptoms can be severe and could need emergency room medical care.
 Some extreme symptoms of withdrawal can cause swelling of the face, lips, and tongue.
 There can be some irregular bodily functions.
-You can become aggressive, have heart palpitations, and hallucinations to name a few.
+One can become aggressive, have heart palpitations, and hallucinations to name a few.

 One should use caution when treating the elderly with Halcion.
 This is because they can be more sensitive to the side effects.

 The number of prescriptions written for Halcion per year is a staggering 1.2 million.

 There were over 60,000 admissions to rehab centers for abuse of the drugs in the group of Halcion in 2008.